matacoder/senior/README.md

 ## OrderedDict, DefaultDict
 An OrderedDict is a dictionary subclass that remembers the order that keys were first inserted.
 The only difference between dict() and OrderedDict() is that:

 `OrderedDict` preserves the order in which the keys are inserted.
-A regular dict doesn’t track the insertion order and iterating it gives the values in an arbitrary order.
+A regular dict doesn't track the insertion order and iterating it gives the values in an arbitrary order.
 By contrast, the order the items are inserted is remembered by OrderedDict.

 `Defaultdict` is a container like dictionaries present in the module collections. `Defaultdict` is a sub-class of the dictionary class that returns a dictionary-like object.
 The functionality of both dictionaries and defaultdict are almost same except for the fact that defaultdict never raises a KeyError.
 It provides a default value for the key that does not exists.